slac207/cs207project/README.md

 `alter user postgres password 'password'; create user ubuntu createdb createuser password 'cs207password'; create database ubuntu owner ubuntu; \q`

 ## Installation
-Before running any files, `pip install -e .` must be run from the top level directory, cs207project.
+To install our package, run pip install -e . from the top level directory, cs207project.
+Along with the dependencies, this installs all 4 sub-packages: cs207rbtree, timeseries, Similarity, and TimeseriesDB.

+These sub-packages are usable independently of this project, although they do depend on each other to some degree.
+However, we do not currently support installing only a subset of the sub-packages; instead, it is best to install all sub-packages using the above command.

 ## Contents